patreilly/amazon-nova-samples/customization/SageMakerUilts/SageMakerJobsMonitoring/README.md

 ## SageMaker Training Job & HyperPod Nova customization training job estimates

-This script can be used to estimate training times for CPT/PPO/SFT/DPO Nova Customization training jobs on both Sagemaker HyperPod and SageMaker Training Jobs.
+This script can be used to estimate training times for CPT/PPO/SFT/DPO Nova Customization training jobs on both SageMaker HyperPod and SageMaker Training Jobs.

 ### Prerequisites:
 Ensure that you have access to the recipe that you plan on using for your training job.
 This recipe should be similar to